UCA-Datalab/covid-npi/README.md

 ### Non-Pharmaceutical Interventions

-Non-Pharmaceutical Interventions (NPI) should be located in a folder named [datos_NPI](./datos_NPI) at root level.
+Non-Pharmaceutical Interventions (NPI) files should be located in a folder named [datos_NPI](./datos_NPI) at root level.
 This folder contains one file per region (autonomous community), in xlsm or xlsx format.

-The name of the region NPI files does not matter, but it is important that they have a sheet labelled `base` inside.
+The name of the files does not matter, but it is important that they have a sheet labelled `base` inside.
 Other valid names for the sheet are `base-regional-provincias`, `BASE` or `Base`.
 Files without this sheet will raise the following error when trying to be processed:

 ```
 [ERROR] File could not be opened as province: base sheet is missing
 ```

-The `base` sheet file should contain the following columns:
+The `base` sheet describes one **intervention** per row.
+Interventions apply to a specific area of activity (such as "culture" or "mobility") and may affect all the region or only part of it, during a certain period of time.
+The `base` sheet should contain the following columns:

-- `ambito` can take the values "autonómico" when it affects the whole autonomous community, "provincial" when it applies to a province (see `provincia`), or "subprovincial" when it only affects part of a province (see `porcentaje_afectado`).
+- `ambito` can take the values "autonómico" when the intervention affects the whole autonomous community, "provincial" when it applies to a province (see `provincia`), or "subprovincial" when it only affects part of a province (see `porcentaje_afectado`).
 - `comunidad_autonoma` contains the name of the autonomous community.
 Must be the same in the whole file.
 - `provincia` contains the name of the province affected by the intervention, when `ambito` is "provincial" or "subprovincial".
 - `fecha_publicacion` contains the date of publication of the intervention.
 Format is "MM/DD/YY".